Operator Shifting for General Noisy Matrix Systems: Related Work

 We should briefly mention that the mathematical branch of random matrix theory (RMT) studies the spectral properties of random matrix ensembles \cite{anderson2010introduction, tao2012topics}.
 However, RMT results usually apply only when the entries of the random matrices are independent and in the large matrix limit.
 We find these assumptions to be too stringent for the problem at hand.

-In conclusion, we do not believe that the setting we introduce in this paper, where the operator is noisy, has been studied in the proposed fashion before.
-There is little precedent in the literature for the operator augmentation method beyond the original paper \cite{etter2020operator}.
+In conclusion, we do not believe that the setting we introduce in this paper has been studied in the proposed fashion before.
+There is little precedent in the literature for the operator shifting method beyond the original paper \cite{etter2020operator}.